Skip to content

 It’s the right answer when the load is moderate.

-4.5 Inch Door Closer
+4.5 Inch Door Hinges

 4.5" is where commercial application begins.